Royals, PM and faith leaders join Big Help Out coronation volunteering events

 In a post on Twitter, Labour leader Sir Keir Starmer said he had participated by “supporting those who would otherwise be alone today”.

-Justin Welby donned a denim Bon Jovi apron as he served lunch at homeless charity Catching Lives in Canterbury.
+Justin Welby donned a denim Bon Jovi apron as he served lunch at homeless charity Catching Lives in Canterbury, while the Archbishop of York helped out at a Trussell Trust food bank at St Joseph’s Church in York.

 And SNP leader Mr Yousaf visited Whitfield Community Larder in Dundee, bringing with him a donation of nappies at the request of staff.